Big-business pushback against voting measures gains momentum

 Many of the signers have been loyal donors to Republican political campaigns.

-There were some notable absences from Wednesday's letter, including Delta Air Lines and the Coca-Cola Co.
-Both companies' CEOs had previously criticized a new Republican-backed law in Georgia that critics say will restrict voting.
+There were some notable absences from Wednesday's letter, including Walmart, Delta Air Lines and the Coca-Cola Co.

-A Delta spokeswoman declined to comment beyond pointing to a March 31 statement in which CEO Ed Bastian called the Georgia law unacceptable and said it could make voting harder for Blacks and other people of color.
+A Delta spokeswoman declined to comment beyond pointing to a March 31 statement in which CEO Ed Bastian called the Georgia law unacceptable.
 A Coca-Cola spokeswoman said the company had not seen the letter but that it stands by its support for “free and fair elections.”
+Walmart CEO Doug McMillon has stated that the nation’s largest retailer is against legislation that unnecessarily restricts voting rights.

-The business community traditionally has steered clear of taking public positions on political or social issues.
-That history made it remarkable when, over the weekend, more than 100 corporate executives, academics and legal experts met online to discuss restrictive voting proposals, including the Georgia law.
+The business community traditionally has steered clear of taking public positions on political or social issues but that has been changing recently, with many of them putting out statements after the police killing of George Floyd last year.

-Earlier this month, 72 Black business leaders signed a letter published in the Times that urged corporate leaders to publicly oppose any laws that restrict voting by Blacks.
+Earlier this month, 72 Black business leaders signed a letter published in the New York Times that urged corporate leaders to publicly oppose laws that restrict voting by Blacks.

 This week, the leaders of three dozen major Michigan companies, including General Motors and Ford, objected to Republican-sponsored election bills that would make it harder to vote in Michigan and other states.